-- New Hampshire Board of Education The Board sets standards and approves all public schools in New Hampshire. - National Collegiate Athletic Association The NCAA approves certain courses for prospective student-athletes seeking NCAA initial-eligibility.
-A list of VLACS approved classed can be found at: https://web1.ncaa.org/hsportal/exec/hsAction - Advanced Placement All VLACS Advanced Placement courses are audited by the College Board on an annual basis.
+$\cdot\,$ New Hampshire Board of Education - The board sets standards and approves all public schools in New Hampshire.

+• National Collegiate Atheltic Association - The NCAA approves certain courses for prospective student-athletes seeking NCAA initial-eligibility.
+A list of VLACS-approved classes can be found here.

+• Advanced Placement - All VLACS Advanced Placement courses are audited by the College Board on an annual basis.